microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/termstore-localizedname.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the localized name used in the term store, which identifies the name in the localized language.
-For more information, see [localizedLabel].
+Represents the localized name used in the [microsoft.graph.termstore.store], which identifies the name in the localized language.
+For more information, see [microsoft.graph.termstore.localizedLabel].

 ## Properties
 |Property|Type|Description|